AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 SCENE Changes to Gardens.

-						EnterÊMogulÊ.
+						EnterC
+MogulC
+.

 Mo.
 	Admirable! incomparable, most excellent! in a retreat of the gardens I saw the wretches fall---overheard their conversation.
-We were amazed at the miraculous manner of their arrival, 	but such acts I knew had been lately discovered in Europe---I am resolv'd to have some diversion with them.Ê
+We were amazed at the miraculous manner of their arrival, 	but such acts I knew had been lately discovered in Europe---I am resolv'd to have some diversion with them.C

-						(Enter 1st Eunuch .)Ê
+						(Enter 1st Eunuch .)C

 	Where are those Europeans.

-1stÊEu.
+1stC
+Eu.
 	My Leige, the slaves, the sailors of the air wait your pleasure.